jstedfast/MimeKit/README.md

 Now you are ready to encrypt, decrypt, sign and verify S/MIME messages!

-Note: If you choose to use the `WindowsSecureMimeContext` or `TemporarySecureMimeContext` backends instead, you should register that class instead.
+Note: If you choose to use the `WindowsSecureMimeContext` or `TemporarySecureMimeContext` backend, you should register that class instead.

 ### Preparing to use MimeKit's PGP/MIME support